Soft vs Hard Golf Balls: The Choice For Average Golfers

 A ball that doesn’t spin much off the tee will help you hit more fairways.
 If you can hit more fairways, you can probably cut a few strokes off your game.
 You still want a ball that has some stopping power on the greens though.

-Most recreational golfers have a swing speed under 95 MPH and that’s why a low to mid compression ball is ideal.
+Most recreational golfers have a swing speed under 95 MPH, which is why a low to mid compression ball is ideal.
 Speeds over 105 MPH will probably be better off with a high compression ball.

 To figure out your swing speed, the best thing to do is actually get it tested somewhere.
 I know you probably don’t want to spend money, but good news, there is another way.
 Here’s a little chart: